HRAshton/SeriesIntroRecognizer/ReadMe.md

 samples are not enough to find the opening OR the opening takes more than ~50% of the episode.

+**WARNING #4**: There is a well-known memory leak in sklearn.
+You will see a warning when running the app.
+The memory leak should not be a problem for a short run, but it is recommended to add `OMP_NUM_THREADS=1` to the environment variables.

 ## Usage

 You can find other examples in the tests/processors folder.